hmncube/JuiceMe/README.md

 Minimum android verion Android 5.0

+### To download
+Head over to the release section and select the APK depending on your phones architecture.
+If you are not sure about the architecture or if it is not on the list download the JuiceMe-universal-release apk

+### Coming soon to the Android Play Store

-The application uses Google ML Kit for Text Recognition and so will require an internet connection at the beginning.
+~~The application uses Google ML Kit for Text Recognition and so will require an internet connection at the beginning.~~ App now completely works offline

 ### Video Demo